-Laurel Sagartz enters her first season as an assistant softball coach at Washington University in St. Louis.
+Laurel Sagartz enters her second season as an assistant softball coach at Washington University in St. Louis.

-Sagartz arrives back on the Danforth Campus after spending the past year as pitching coach at Lindenwood University Belleville.
+Sagartz arrived back on the Danforth Campus after spending the past year as pitching coach at Lindenwood University Belleville.
 She also served as U16 Head Coach in Houston for one year (2010-11).

 Sagartz is the most dynamic softball pitcher in school history, earning All-America honors four times in her career.
 She a member of the WashU Sports Hall of Fame, and helped guide the Bears to a second-place finish at the 2007 NCAA Championship and a berth in the College World Series for the first time in school history.